This post may contain affiliate links. Please read my disclosure policy.

 Easy Oreo Pie Crust Recipe (with Vegan and Gluten-Free Options)

 Just like graham cracker crust, an Oreo pie crust is quick, easy, and irresistibly delicious.
-Because it’s a crumb crust, there’s no tricky rolling or shaping to worry about – just crush, mix, and press.
+Because it’s a crumb crust, there’s no tricky rolling or shaping to worry about.
+You just have to crush, mix, and press.
 Even though it’s quick and easy to make, the result is a crisp chocolatey base that pairs perfectly with creamy fillings, no-bake cheesecakes, or frozen pies.
 Whether you’re making a Valentine’s day pie, a spooky Halloween dessert, or a simple weeknight treat, Oreo pie crust recipe makes a versatile and foolproof pie crust that comes together in minutes.

 The History of Oreo Pie Crust